Outdoor Education Summer camp

 Dining Hall:

 The dining hall is one of the important spaces of the summer camp.
 A place to eat, have conversations and indulge in lots of laughter.
-We will brief kids about the day in this space and will also celebrate everyone's accomplishments.
-All meals will be prepared by keeping nutrition, health, and taste as priorities.
+We will brief kids about the day in this space and celebrate everyone's accomplishments.
+All meals will be prepared by prioritising nutrition, health, and taste.
 All food allergies will be accounted for too.

 Camp:

-A swimming pool, high and low rope courses, and sports equipment are all a part of the summer camp.
+High and low rope courses and sports equipment are all a part of the summer camp.
 Children will use these facilities under the safe guidance of our instructors.

 Accommodation: